turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 There are some limitations on the maximum value of slots that can be used, these are defined as compile time constants in [Graphics device SharedInternals](../WickedEngine/wiGraphicsDevice_SharedInternals.h).
 The user can modify these and recompile the engine if the predefined slots are not enough.
 This could slightly affect performance.

 Remarks:
 - Vulkan and DX12 devices make an effort to combine descriptors across shader stages, so overlapping descriptors will not be supported with those APIs to some extent.
 For example it is OK, to have a constant buffer on slot 0 (b0) in a vertex shader while having a Texture2D on slot 0 (t0) in pixel shader.
 However, having a StructuredBuffer on vertex shader slot 0 (t0) and a Texture2D in pixel shader slot 0 (t0) will not work correctly, as only one of them will be bound to a pipeline state.
-This is made for performance reasons and to retain compatibility with the [advanced binding model](#resource-binding-advanced).
+This is made for performance reasons.
 - Auto samplers can be added to `Shader`s.
-These sasmplers will always be bound to the shader stage as static samplers.
+These samplers will always be bound to the shader stage as static samplers.
 The user doesn't need to use `BindSampler()` function for these.
 - Common Samplers can be set on the graphics device.
 These samplers will be bound to all shaders that are created after the common sampler have been set.
 The user doesn't need to use `BindSampler()` function for these.
+- This slot based binding model has a CPU overhead that has to be kept in mind.
+Avoid binding massive amount of resources.
+The maximum slot numbers that should be used are: 15 for `BindConstantBuffer()`, 64 for `BindResource()` and 8 for `BindUAV()`.
+Consider using a [bindless model](#bindless-resources) when you need to bind more than a couple of resources.

 ##### Bindless resources